 Dennis Owen, General Manager of Branding and Social Media, Hong Kong Airlines

 Read the Hong Kong Airlines case study to learn how they used social media data from competitors, and sentiment analysis to inform their strategic decisions.
-All while keeping customers and potential customers happy.
+All while keeping long term customers and potential customers happy.

 Bonduelle marketing case study | Breaking down data silos to make critical business decisions